-A non-AP MLD in the associated state which has dot11EHTLinkReconfigurationOperationActivated equal to true may request ML reconfiguration to its ML setup by sending a Link Reconfiguration Request frame from an affiliated non-AP STA to the corresponding AP affiliated with the associated AP MLD which has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.
+A non-AP MLD in the associated state which has dot11EHTLinkReconfigurationOperationActivated equal to true may request (#20028)link reconfiguration to its ML setup by sending a Link Reconfiguration Request frame from an affiliated non-AP STA to the corresponding AP affiliated with the associated AP MLD which has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.
 The Link Reconfiguration Request frame shall contain a Reconfiguration Multi-Link element that includes a Per-STA Profile subelement for each affiliated non-AP STA that the non-AP MLD is requesting to add to its ML setup or delete from its ML setup.
+The Reconfiguration Multi-Link element shall not include any other Per-STA Profile subelements.

+(#20028) A non-AP MLD may initiate link reconfiguration to its ML setup by following the procedure in this subclause as a result of receiving a BTM Request frame indicating a different set of links for the currently associated AP MLD.
+In this case, if the link set in the BTM indicated one or more links to be deleted and one or more links to be added, then the non-AP MLD shall either send all recommended delete link(s) + add link(s) in the same Link Reconfiguration Request frame or shall first send a Link Reconfiguration Request frame for all the indicated delete link(s) and then a Link Reconfiguration Request frame for all the indicated add link(s).

+(#19936)NOTE 1—The ML reconfiguration operations for adding a link or deleting a link to the ML setup of a non-AP MLD is performed between the two peer MLDs which are in State 4 (see Figure 11-21 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).
+For a newly added link to the ML setup, the non-AP STA and the AP operating on that link inherit state from their respective MLDs and are in State 4.
+For a setup link which gets deleted from the ML setup, the non-AP STA and the AP which were previously operating on that link cease to inherit state from their respective MLDs and transition to State 1 (see Figure 11-21 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs)).

-The Reconfiguration Multi-Link element shall not include any other Per-STA Profile subelements.In the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame a non-AP MLD shall set the MLD MAC Address Present subfield to 1 and shall set the MLD MAC Address subfield in the Common Info field to its non-AP MLD MAC Address.
-If the non-AP MLD is requesting to add a link in the Link Reconfiguration Request frame, then the non-AP MLD shall set the MLD Capabilities And Operations Present subfield to 1 in the Reconfiguration Multi-Link element and shall include the MLD Capabilities And Operations subfield in the Common Info field.
+In the Reconfiguration Multi-Link element included in a Link Reconfiguration Request frame a non-AP MLD shall set the MLD MAC Address Present subfield to 1 and shall set the MLD MAC Address subfield in the Common Info field to its non-AP MLD MAC Address.
+If the non-AP MLD is requesting to add a link in the Link Reconfiguration Request frame, then the non-AP MLD shall set the MLD Capabilities And Operations Present subfield to 1 in the Reconfiguration Multi-Link element and shall include the MLD Capabilities And Operations subfield in the Common Info field. (#20029)Otherwise, the non-AP MLD shall set the MLD Capabilities And Operations Present subfield to 0.

 A non-AP MLD that is requesting to add a link in the Link Reconfiguration Request frame and has dot11EHTEMLSROptionActivated equal to true or dot11EHTEMLMROptionActivated equal to true shall set the EML Capabilities Present subfield to 1 in the Reconfiguration Multi-Link element included in the request frame.
 Otherwise, the non-AP MLD shall set the EML Capabilities Present subfield to 0.